 - Clarity – Conciseness and readability are two key factors that make your content rich in readers’ eyes and brains.
-Grammarly’s readability checking capabilities help you write better content for people, not robotics, so it makes your content more natural.
+Grammarly’s readability checking capabilities help you write better content for people, not robotics, making your content more natural.

-- Plagiarism – One key difference between Grammarly paid vs. free plans is that paid customers can check for plagiarism in the content they wrote inside Grammarly Editor.
+- Plagiarism – One key difference between Grammarly’s paid vs. free plans is that paid customers can check for plagiarism in the content they wrote inside Grammarly Editor.

-When comparing Grammarly Free vs. Premium in 2021, human-oriented grammar checking cannot be neglected.
+Human-oriented grammar checking cannot be neglected when comparing Grammarly Free vs. Premium in 2022.
 Let’s be honest here.
 Even Grammarly is not tailored 100% to correct grammatical errors as a human read proofreader does.

 The later addition to Grammarly Editor is Setting up Goals.

 If you want to compare Grammarly Free and Paid plans such as Premium based on the ability to tailor writing suggestions, paid plans get most of them.
 In fact, Grammarly paid customers to receive a complete suite of defining writing suggestions.